Germany’s Romantic Rhine and Rothenburg

 Cruising the Rhine River, we dodge riverboat traffic and the legendary Loreley.
 After climbing castles and descending into dungeons, we relax with Rhine wine.
 We tour Burg Eltz — a lived-in castle where the noble lady still puts out fresh flowers.
 Then we enter the walled town of Rothenburg for Germany's best wood carving, a vivid dose of medieval punishment, and a tour with the night watchman of the town's lamp-lit ramparts.

-For a fun, family-run wine shop and Stube in the town center, visit Weingut Karl Heidrich, where Markus and daughter Magdalena proudly share their family’s centuries-old wine tradition, explaining its fine points to travelers.
+In this fun, family-run wine shop and Stube in Bacharach's town center, Markus and daughters Magdalena and Katharina proudly share their family's centuries-old wine tradition, explaining its fine points to travelers.
 They offer a variety of carousels with six wines, English descriptions, and bread, which are ideal for the more sophisticated wine-taster.

 Jugendherberge Burg Stahleck (Bacharach's Castle)

-Bacharach’s hostel is a 12th-century castle on the hilltop — 350 steps above Bacharach — with a royal Rhine view.
-Open to travelers of any age, this is a gem with 168 beds and a private modern shower and WC in most rooms.
-The hostel offers cheap and hearty all-you-can-eat buffet dinners, and in summer, its pub serves cheap local wine and snacks all day until late
+Bacharach's hostel is a 12th-century castle on the hilltop — 350 steps above Bacharach — with a royal Rhine view.
+Open to travelers of any age, this gem has 26 private rooms with modern showers and WCs, and 10 dorm rooms with shared bath.
+The hostel offers hearty all-you-can-eat buffet dinners; in summer, its bistro serves drinks and snacks all day until late.

 This is your chance to live in a medieval mansion with hot showers and TVs.
 A prizewinner for atmosphere, it's been in the Lipmann family since 1795.
 The creaky wooden staircase and the elegant dining hall, with long wooden tables surrounded by antlers, chandeliers, and feudal weapons, will get you in the mood for your castle sightseeing, but the riverside terrace may mace your momentum.